 - Reflect on humanity and life itself.

 - Imagine your heart filled with the light of love.
-Push that love energy out though your, maybe they can see or feel it.
-Maybe not.
-It’ll feel good anyway
+Push that love energy out and start to feel good and at peace.

 Legal Stuff (how it worked out for us)

-if the event gets really large you might get some attention from the police.
-In the UK you can apply for a Temporary Events Notice (a T.E.N) but personally i think the right for the public to gather in a public space and enjoy a positive activity is (and certainly should be) a protected human right.
-I have very rarely applied for one, and i’ve had a few discussions with the police but after i explain that its is simply a ‘gathering’ (not an ‘event’) of local people and a positive community event with no money being exchanged, the police have never made us stop.
-The worst you can expect is to be asked to move, which is really not too difficult
+If the event gets really large, you might get some attention from the police.
+In the UK, you can apply for a Temporary Events Notice (a T.E.N).
+But personally, I think the right for the public to gather in a public space and enjoy a positive activity is (and certainly should be) a protected human right.
+I have very rarely applied for one, and I’ve had a few discussions with the police in previous events.
+But after I explain that we are simply conducting a ‘gathering’ (not an ‘event’) of local people and holding a positive community event with no money being exchanged, the police have never made us stop.
+The worst you can expect is to be asked to move, which is really not too difficult.

-Special thanks to our Australian friends The Liberators International for popularising this wonderful idea globally
+Special thanks to our Australian friends, The Liberators International, for making this wonderful idea globally known.